How to commercialise your research - ESRC

 We hold the licence for the ASSIST smoking prevention service, which is based upon a randomised controlled trial undertaken by Bristol and Cardiff universities.

-We now license the programme to local authorities across the UK, and from last year also in France and Columbia.
+We now license the programme to local authorities across the UK, and from last year also in France and Colombia.
 We ensure rigorous quality assurance, provide train-the-trainer services, other ongoing development and training and update the manuals as required.
 However, it is still based on the underlying research, because of course that is what makes it an effective intervention.

 Social enterprise